 Vital Signs Cross-Country Cross-Language Cross-Paradigm (Demo) IG

 This IG is a demo to analyse some vital-signs profiles from different FHIR core specifications (in different countries).
-Therefore this guide focuses on the following three:
+Therefore this guide focuses on the first following three.
+The others are mentioned for completeness:

 Those three are selected because they are simple, comprehensive and easy to understand.
 And those are in principle country independent, i.e. they should be the same world-wide.
 The target of this guide is not to specify a set of complete and correct profiles, but to trigger a discussion aorund profiling, i.e. the way profiles are currently created and maintained.
 It seems totally unnecessary to profile the same artifacts again and again, although different use cases may guide that way.
 Comments in the direction of "it is impossible to specify the perfect" reality shows that diverging approaches are also not sufficient or leading to less efforts.